Cray-HPE/console-operator/README.md

 This is the Console Operator Service.
 It is responsible for managing the Console Node pods.
-It monitors the hardware on the system and scales the number of cray-console-node replicas to handle the number of consoles, sets the number of consoles per cray-console-node pod, and moniters the health of the Console Node pods.
+It monitors the hardware on the system and scales the number of cray-console-node replicas to handle the number of consoles, sets the number of consoles per cray-console-node pod, and monitors the health of the Console Node pods.

 ## Related Software